-If a member does take up the pension option and then if the Trustee decides to transfer the pension liability to a third party it is unlikely that the assets will be sufficient due to risk, expense and profit margins of the third party and an additional contribution equal to the grossed-up value of the funding shortfall, as determined by the Actuary, would need to be paid by the Employer in order to maintain the security of other members' benefits.
+If a member does take up the pension option and then if the Trustee decides to transfer the pension liability to a third party it is likely that the cost will be higher than the value placed on the liabilities in this report due to risk, expense and profit margins of the third party.
+If there is a funding shortfall an additional contribution equal to the grossed-up value of the funding shortfall, as determined by the Actuary, would need to be paid by the Employer in order to maintain the security of other members' benefits.

 The Employer needs to be aware that buying out pension liabilities in the event of winding up the Plan would be more expensive in the open market due to the limited provider options that are currently available.
-As an indication, an annuity for a male age 65 could cost around 40 percent more than the actuarial liability value (based on annuity rates available on Challenger's website).
+As an indication, a lifetime pension with no guaranteed period for a male age 72.5 could cost around 5.1 percent more than the actuarial liability value and a life time pension with 50 percent spouse reversion (with female spouse 3 years younger) for a male age 67.5 could cost around 8.4 percent more than the actuarial liability value.
+The annuity factor rates are based on annuity rates available on Challenger's website and a general summary document they have provided which shows the impact of annuity variations on price.

-If the Trustee decides to transfer the pension liability to a third party, it is unlikely that the assets will be sufficient due to risk, expense and profit margins of the third party and an additional contribution as determined by the Actuary would need to be paid by the Employer in order to maintain the security of other members' benefits.
+If the Trustee decides to transfer the pension liability to a third party, it is likely that the assets will be sufficient as the Plan has a very sizeable surplus, even if the cost includes risk, expense and profit margins of the third party.
 However, note that there are limited annuity options available in the Australian market and exact matching of the pension liabilities may not be possible.
-If the Trustee or Employer would like to explore this option further we could attempt to obtain quotations from annuity providers.
+If the Trustee or Employer would like to explore this option further, we could attempt to obtain quotations from annuity providers.